rusty-bits/octool/README.md

-w.i.p. octool written in Rust
+octool written in Rust

-A small project to help me learn the Rust language.
-All suggestions and criticisms are welcome.
+A small project to help me learn the Rust language and to hopefully provide better features than the older [OC-tool](https://github.com/rusty-bits/OC-tool).
+All suggestions and criticisms are welcome (but that doesn't mean I'll get to them in a timely manner)
 You can build from the included source by running `cargo build --release` (if you have the Rust environment installed) or you can use the included `octool` binary, which I will try to keep current with the code.

+## Command line options ##

+./octool [options] [config.plist]

+-d  use `debug` versions for EFI instead of `release` versions
+-h  print help message
+-v  print version information

-octool currently takes no command line arguments except for a path to a `config.plist` to use if desired.
+octool takes a path to a `config.plist` to use if desired.
 If you run octool with no path provided `./octool` will first look for a `config.plist` in the `INPUT` folder, if it doesn't find one there it will use the latest `OpenCorePkg/Docs/Sample.plist` file.

 ## Here's a rundown of the current process octool uses. ##

 At startup, octool checks for a local copy of [the builds branch of the Dortania/build-repo](https://github.com/dortania/build-repo/tree/builds) so it will know the urls and hashes of the latest binary resources.
 Thank you [dhinakg](https://github.com/dhinakg), [hieplpvip](https://github.com/hieplpvip), and [khronokernel](https://github.com/khronokernel).
  - If it finds it locally, it checks it for updates
- - If it doesn't find it locally, octool pulls the repo into the tool_config_files folder.
+ - If it doesn't find it locally, octool pulls the repo into the `tool_config_files` folder.

 Next, octool does the same thing for [the master branch of the Acidanthera OpenCorePkg source files](https://github.com/acidanthera/OpenCorePkg) in order to have the latest Sample.plist and Configuration.tex files, etc.  Thanks to the [people of Acidanthera](https://github.com/acidanthera)